 Students may drop a course online through the day before a course begins and charges will be reversed.

 After the course begins, students may only withdraw from a course and will be assessed a drop fee.
 Tuition refunds will be based upon the number of calendar days a student has completed upon the official date of withdrawal.
 There will be no tuition refunds after the student has completed at least one third of the course.
 All requests for withdrawals must be emailed to the Registrar’s Office from the student’s Messiah email account to email@example.com.
-Please review pages 19-20 of the Graduate Studies Catalog to review the Graduate Refund Policy.
+The Graduate Refund Policy can be found in the Tuition and Fees section of the Graduate Studies Catalog.

 Due to regulations established by the Maryland Commission on Higher Education, Maryland residents have a distinct refund policy that can be found here.
 If you have questions regarding these policies please contact the Office of the Provost.

 It is important to understand how taking time off may affect financial aid, so be sure to contact us with any questions first.
 Review our Re-enrollment, Leave of Absence, and Re-admission policies here.

 The online form can be found at FALCONlink>Notification to Withdraw/Transfer or Take Leave of Absence.